 This degree provides students with the opportunity to strengthen music theory and music history skills while taking applied music lessons with one of our distinguished performance faculty members and participating in Department of Music ensembles.

-The following is the approved normal course of study for students pursuing a Music Minor in Performance.
+The following is the approved normal course of study for students pursuing an Music Performance Minor.
 In all cases a student's particular program should be determined in consultation with his or her academic advisor.
-There are 28 total required credit hours in music for this degree.
-Academic standards that apply to music majors will also apply to music minors.
+There are 19 total required credit hours in music for this degree.
+All music coursework must be completed at the level of "C" or higher.

 |Theory||Mus 105 - Music Theory, Analysis, and Aural Skills I||4 credits|